-Principal Investigators are responsible for including Facilities and administrative (F&A or indirect) costs in proposals for sponsored projects funded by external entities unless an exception has been approved in advance.
+Principal Investigators are responsible for including Facilities and Administrative (F&A or indirect) costs in proposals for sponsored projects funded by external entities unless an exception has been approved in advance.

-Sponsored Projects Administration (SPA) sets F&A rates with the federal government based on formulas and negotiation processes set forth in the Uniform Guidance.
+The Office of Cost Analysis (OCA) sets F&A rates with the federal government based on formulas and negotiation processes set forth in the Uniform Guidance.

 - must use the federally approved rates for all sponsored projects, unless an exception to policy has been granted in advance of proposal submission or it meets the University’s pre-approved criteria for a reduced rate; and